Helmut Lachenmann

-Life and works
+Life and career

-Lachenmann was born in Stuttgart and after the end of the Second World War (when he was 11) started singing in his local church choir.
-Showing an early aptitude for music, he was already composing in his teens.
-He studied piano with Jürgen Uhde and composition and theory with Johann Nepomuk David at the Musikhochschule Stuttgart from 1955 to 1958 and was the first private student of the Italian composer Luigi Nono in Venice from 1958 to 1960.
-He also worked briefly at the electronic music studio at the University of Ghent in 1965, composing his only published tape piece Szenario during that period but thereafter focused almost exclusively on purely instrumental music.
-The brutality of his music led Francisco Estévez to compare his work to the paintings of Francis Bacon.
+Lachenmann was born in Stuttgart on 27 November 1935; His father was a pastor.
+After the end of the Second World War, at age eleven, he began to sing with the Stuttgarter Hymnus-Chorknaben.
+Showing an early aptitude for music, he already composed in his teens.
+He studied piano with Jürgen Uhde and composition and theory with Johann Nepomuk David at the Musikhochschule Stuttgart from 1955 to 1958.
+He encountered Luigi Nono at the 1957 Darmstädter Ferienkurse, and became Nono's first private student in Venice from 1958 to 1960, staying in his home.
+Nono inspired him to reflect social and political contexts, and to use unconventional techniques and noises in his compositions.
+Lachenmann's works were first performed in public in 1962, Fünf Strophen for nine instruments and the piano piece Echo Andante at the Venice Biennale and the Darmstädter Ferienkurse.
+In the mid-1960s, Lachenmann was inspired by Olivier Messiaen who taught in Darmstadt.
+He worked briefly at the electronic music studio at the University of Ghent in 1965, composing his only published tape piece Szenario during that period but thereafter focused almost exclusively on purely instrumental music.